astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 > The revolution is won comrade, now kindly die.
 Thanks 😘

 This stage takes about 20 years according to Bezmenov.
 The revolutionaries will be cast aside, imprisoned, or killed.
 Attempts will be made to stabilize the nation, the military will need to be involved.
 See the 1975 Lebanon revolution.
-The U.S. had to get involved to setting things down with the military after Soviet subversion.
+The U.S. had to get involved to settle things down with the military after Soviet subversion.

-## The inevitable
+## The Inevitable

 We're moving towards a world where if you are white, you cannot have an interaction with a person of another color without it being racist.
 See White Fragility - Robin De'Angelo.